Lego Ideas

-Lego Ideas (formerly known as Lego Cuusoo and stylized in start case) is a website run by Chaordix and The Lego Group, which allows users to submit ideas for Lego products to be turned into potential sets available commercially, with the original designer receiving 1% of the royalties.
+Lego Ideas (formerly known as Lego Cuusoo and stylized in start case) is a website run by The Lego Group, which allows users to submit ideas for Lego products to be turned into potential sets available commercially, with the original designer receiving 1% of the royalties.
 It began in 2008 as an offshoot of the Japanese company CUUSOO, named after the Japanese word 空想 kūsō, meaning "daydream" or "fantasy".

 Background

-Under the name LEGO CUUSOO, the original website was labeled a beta test until rebranding as Lego Ideas and transitioning to the Chaordix software platform in 2014.
+Under the name LEGO CUUSOO, the original website was labeled a beta test until rebranding as LEGO Ideas.